5 Emotions You'll Experience Only in Wild Namibia

 Frequently Asked Questions

 Yes, Namibia is relatively safe for tourists.
-However, as everywhere, it's good to follow basic safety measures, especially in cities.
+However, like anywhere, it's good to follow basic safety measures, especially in cities.

 What is the currency?